 There are several different headsail furler designs to choose from.
 In order to understand the differences and to select the one that’s right for you, let’s briefly review how a headsail furler works.

 The basic purpose of a headsail furler is to roll up the headsail while it’s still hoisted.
 To do this, a furler uses a swivel at the tack of the headsail that is built into a small spool of line.
 Pulling the line off the spool twists the luff of the headsail, causing it to roll up onto itself.
 Pulling the headsail sheets unrolls the sail and wraps the line back onto the spool.
 Think of a roll-up window shade and you’ll get the idea.

 The biggest differences between the designs is how they twist the luff of the sail.
-Some designs use a long tube called a foil that rotates around the forestay, other designs do not.
+Some designs use a long tube called a foil or torque tube that rotates around the forestay, other designs do not.
 The foil transfers the torque from the spool along the entire length of the luff and ensures that, as the spool turns, the head of the sail turns at the same rate as the tack and the headsail wraps evenly all along its length.

 All furlers with foils have grooves in the extrusions into which you bend on the headsail much like you do the foot of a mainsail in the sail slot of a boom.
 The headsail halyard attaches to a collar that also swivels and that slides up and down the foil to help change sails.
 The sail head is attached to the swivelling side of the collar.

 Furlers without foils simply have another swivel at the head of the sail.
 The halyard attaches to the non-swivelling top part and the head of the sail attaches to the swivelling bottom part.